Horseshoe Beach, Florida

 Horseshoe Beach is a town in southern Dixie County, Florida, United States.
 The town is part of Big Bend and the Nature Coast in North Florida, along the Gulf of Mexico.
 The population was 165 at the 2020 census.

 Geography

-The approximate coordinates for the Town of Horseshoe Beach is located in southern Dixie County at (29.440547, –83.288776), on the Gulf of Mexico.
+The approximate coordinates for the Town of Horseshoe Beach is located in southern Dixie County on the Gulf of Mexico.
 County Road 351 is the only highway into the town; it leads 19 mi northeast to Cross City, the Dixie County seat.

 According to the United States Census Bureau, the town of Horseshoe Beach has a total area of 1.25 km2, of which 1.17 km2 is land and 0.08 km2, or 6.63%, is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Horseshoe Beach has a humid subtropical climate zone (Cfa).